All content ©2018 Walsingham Development Group (or otherwise with permission)

 The Yorke Trust in South Creake offers music students and children the chance to study and perform opera and music-theatre in the idyllic atmosphere of the North Norfolk countryside, away from the competitive environment of university and school.
 Through the summer they stage regular public performances in their converted chapel and in nearby churches and grand houses.
 Or check out their Music & Dining Club for a perfect night out — www.yorketrust.org.

-These excellent theatres don’t just offer a vast range of shows to suit all tastes, many also run a rich programme of excellent workshops, courses and exhibitions.
+These excellent arts centres don’t just offer a wide range of performances, many also run a rich programme of excellent workshops, courses and exhibitions.

 - Cromer Pier Pavilion Theatre